On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Proof of Theorem Proof of Theorem 1.2

-If $x,x'\in[-R\,,R]$ and $t>0$ are held fixed, then we can write $u_t(x) - u_t(x') = N_t$, where $\{N_\tau\}_{\tau\in(0,t)}$ is the continuous mean-one martingale described by
+If $x,x'\in[-R,R]$ and $t>0$ are held fixed, then we can write $u_t(x) - u_t(x') = N_t$, where $\{N_\tau\}_{\tau\in(0,t)}$ is the continuous mean-one martingale described by

-for $\tau\in(0\,,t)$.
-The quadratic variation of $\{N_\tau\}_{\tau\in(0,t)}$ is estimated as follows:
+for $\tau\in(0,t)$.
+The quadratic variation of $\{N_\tau\}_{\tau \in(0,t)}$ is estimated as follows:

-For every $s>0$ fixed, we can compute the $\d y$-integral using Plancherel's theorem, and obtain $\pi^{-1}\int_{-\infty}^\infty (1-\cos(\xi|x-x'|)) \exp(-\kappa s\xi^2)\,\d\xi$.
+For every $s>0$ fixed, we can compute the $\d y$-integral using Plancherel's theorem, and obtain $\pi^{-1}\int_{-\infty}^\infty (1-\cos(\xi|x-x'|)) \exp(-\varkappa s\xi^2) \,\d\xi$.
 Therefore, there exists a finite and positive constant $a$ such that

-uniformly for all $\tau\in(0\,,t)$; we emphasize that $a$ depends only on $S_0$ and $t$.
-The Carlen--Kree estimate \cite{CK} for the Davis \cite{Davis} optimal constant in the Burkholder--Davis--Gundy inequality \cite{Burkholder,BDG,BG} implies the lemma. \end{proof}
+uniformly for all $\tau\in(0,t)$; we emphasize that $a$ depends only on $S_0$ and~$t$.
+The Carlen--Kree estimate~\cite{CK} for the Davis~\cite{Davis} optimal constant in the Burkholder--Davis--Gundy inequality~\cite{Burkholder,BDG,BG} implies the lemma. \end{pf}

 The second estimate turns the preceding moment bounds into an maximal exponential estimate.
 We use a standard chaining argument to do this.
-However, once again we have to pay close attention to the parameter dependencies in the implied constants.
+However, once again we have to pay close attention to the parameter dependencies in the implied constants. \begin{lemma} Choose and fix $t>0$, and suppose $\sigma$ is uniformly bounded.
+Then there exist a constant $C\in(0,\infty)$ such that